witnet/documentation/docs/overview/concepts.md

 not to tamper with the data they broker.

 !!! info
-    Please note that Witnet's aim is not spotting fake data, but guaranteeing a 1:1 match between what is published online—regardless of its truthness—and the data that is eventually delivered the smart contracts.
+    Please note that Witnet's aim is not to spot fake data, but guaranteeing a 1:1 match between what is published online—regardless of its truthness—and the data that is eventually delivered the smart contracts.